What is a CSA?

 Pennypack Farm's CSA is set up to provide high quality, local food, value, choice and an on-farm experience to its members.
 Both summer/fall and winter/spring shares run for six months.
 Members purchase a large (summer/fall only), regular or mini share a few months before the season begins according to their needs and eating styles.
 All food pickups occur at the farm.

 Most of the food is presented on tables, similar to what one would find at a farmers market.
 Members select the vegetables to make up their share for the week.
 Some crops are offered as a "U-pick", in which members have the option of going out in the fields and harvesting their own.

-Pickups for the summer share at the Horsham site are on Monday, Wednesday and Fridays from 2:30-7:30 pm., from late May to early November.
-Pickups for The Highlands site are Mondays and Thursdays 2:30-7pm.
+Pickups for the summer share at the Horsham farm site are on Monday, Wednesday and Fridays from 2:30-7:30 pm., from late May to early November.

-Winter shares run from mid-November until late May at the Horsham site.
+Winter shares run from mid-November until late February at the Horsham farm.

 For the summer/fall season, there are 3 share sizes: